Here are some common terms that are essential to grasp in order to fully enjoy MAAS, not to mention the rest of this documentation.

 Any time a node's underlying networking or disk subsystem has changed it should be re-commissioned.
 Typically, you would mark the node as 'Broken' (see below), implement maintenance, and then Commission.

 Removes a node from MAAS.
 The underlying machine remains unaffected.
+Upon rebooting it will be enlisted once more (status 'New').

 If unsuccessful, the status becomes 'Failed deployment'.